apache/incubator-taverna-site/content/introduction/how-can-taverna-help-me.md

 It will automate and pipeline processing of your data.

-Taverna can help you convert data from one format to another in cases when the services you are using are not 100% compatible and shied you from services’ (non-)interoperability horror.
+Taverna can help you convert data from one format to another in cases when the services you are using are not 100% compatible and shield you from services’ (non-)interoperability horror.

 Taverna allows for rapid incorporation of  new  service s without  coding.
 It is not  restricted  to  predetermined  services; it provides access  to  local  and  remote  resources  and  analysis  tools – 3500+ services available on start up.